The Old Point in Beaufort in Beaufort County, South Carolina — The American South (South Atlantic)

 This house was commissioned by Edgar Fripp (1806-1860) and completed c.
 1853.
 Based upon architect Samuel Sloan's designs, it was built in the Italianate style, with a prominent central cupola, and served as the "town home" for Fripp and his wife Eliza (1810-1861).
 Fripp was a substantial Sea Island Cotton planter, who owned Seaside Plantation on St. Helena Island.
 During the Civil War the house served as U.S. Hospital #7, which provided care for officers.

 The house suffered severe damage from the Sea Island Hurricane of 1893.
-The cupola and gables were then incorporated into the roof, and a second floor piazza typical of the "Beaufort Style” was added.
-In the 1920s it was named "Tidalholm,” meaning home by the river, and served as a popular seasonal guest house and retreat.
-In the late 20th century it was the backdrop for several Hollywood films including "The Great Santini” (1979) and "The Big Chill” (1983).
+The cupola and gables were then incorporated into the roof, and a second floor piazza typical of the "Beaufort Style was added.
+In the 1920s it was named "Tidalholm, meaning home by the river, and served as a popular seasonal guest house and retreat.
+In the late 20th century it was the backdrop for several Hollywood films including "The Great Santini (1979) and "The Big Chill (1983).

-Erected 2019 by Historic Beaufort Society.
-(Marker Number 7 63.)
+Erected 2019 by South Carolina Department of Archives and History; sponsored by Historic Beaufort Society.
+(Marker Number 7-63.)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • War, US Civil.
 A significant historical year for this entry is 1853.

 Location.
 32° 26.098′ N, 80° 39.872′ W. Marker is in Beaufort, South Carolina, in Beaufort County.
 It is in The Old Point.
-Marker is on Laurens Street, on the left when traveling east.
+It is on Laurens Street, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1 Laurens Street, Beaufort SC 29902, United States of America.
 Touch for directions.

 Editor’s want-list for this marker.
 A photo of the marker and the surrounding area in context. • Can you help?